mattmuroya/mattmuroya.com/posts/an-introduction-to-markdown.md

 Well, sometimes you do have to write HTML; in fact, most Markdown applications allow you to insert blocks of HTML if your desired formatting can't be achieved with Markdown.
-This gives you greater control over the developing your webpage's semantic structure, search engine optimization (SEO), and accessibility features.
+This gives you greater control over your webpage's semantic structure, search engine optimization (SEO), and accessibility features.

 However, Markdown was not designed to replace HTML for structuring entire webpages; it was designed as a supplementary tool to make reading, writing, and